Eric Weissling: Coaching roles

-In the 2019–2020 season, Coach Weisling worked hard to return to the United States to the NBA and NBA G League.
-Before focusing on the adventure in the United States, Coach Weissling led a talented team National Team of Venados de México to participate in the World Top Ten Basketball Challenge 2019.
-The team would continue that summer to defeat title contenders in Great Britain, China and both teams from the United States.
-In the championship game, Mexico would end up falling short against a talented and athletic team from Canada, losing in a tight overtime game and finishing as runner-up in 2019.
+In the 2019–2020 season, Weisling worked hard to return to the United States to the NBA and NBA G League.
+Before focusing on the adventure in the United States, Coach Weissling led the National Team of Venados de México to participate in the World Top Ten Basketball Challenge 2019.

-In the fall of 2019, Coach Weissling competed in the NBA G-League preseason with a collective all-star team from Mexico composed of players from the CIBACOPA professional league.
+In the fall of 2019, Weissling competed in the NBA G-League preseason with a collective all-star team from Mexico composed of players from the CIBACOPA professional league.
 The game was played against the Rio Grande Valley Vipers, current champions of the 2019 NBA G-League.

-To kick off 2020, Coach Weisling will be appointed to the staff of the Mexico men's national team, take on the role of one of the best coaches in the FIBA AmeriCup qualifier, and receive a great honor for the Olympic qualification.
-Summer 2020 will take place in Split, Croatia.
-Due to the spread and spread of the COVID-19 pandemic, the Olympic preliminaries will be suspended until 2021, when Mexico will compete with Russia, Germany and other difficult groups to compete for Japan's solo entries to the 2021 Olympics.
-Additionally, AmeriCup is in conflict with the United States.
+To kick off 2020, Weisling was appointed to the staff of the Mexico men's national team, Due to the COVID-19 pandemic, the Olympic preliminaries were suspended until 2021, when Mexico competed with Russia, Germany and to qualify for the 2020 Olympics.

-Puerto Rico was also suspended until further notice.
-As Coach Weislin assumes the important responsibility of helping the best Mexican players at the highest international level, Eric will also be appointed as the new head coach of the Vietnam National League VBA Hanoi Buffalo.
-This VBA season will also be postponed from spring to fall, so that Coach Weissling has time to begin preparations, while learning conversational Vietnamese to better communicate with the players.
-Coach Weisling will be one of the first FIBA professional coaches with Mexican descent and experience, he will be able to train abroad and break down barriers to become the first Mexican-American professional coach to sign in Asia.
+As Weissling assumed the responsibility of helping the best Mexican players at the highest international level, he was also be appointed as the new head coach of the Vietnam National League VBA Hanoi Buffalo.